-19. Feedback, other than decisions, will not automatically be sent out but applicants may seek feedback from their first-assigned colleges about any aspect of the admissions process.
+- 20. All candidates who took the MAT will have their MAT score sent to them automatically by the Admissions Coordinator at the end of the admissions process. - 21.
+Other feedback will not automatically be sent out, but applicants may seek feedback from their first-assigned colleges about any aspect of the admissions process.
 Feedback will not usually be sent out until the new year, once the admissions process is complete.

-January 2019
+January 2020